 Purelite has built this peeler to last.
 Users have had this model for decades and these devices work just as well as they did when new.
 At a little over two pounds, the added weight on this model really adds to the overall stability.
 This coupled with the strong suction on the bottom makes peeling apples an easy activity for both young and old apple lovers.
 The chrome winding rod is strong and rust free and an absolute cinch to clean.
 For most jobs, simply running water over the parts will get the majority of apple bits off.
 Afterwards, simply wash with a wet rag and dry thoroughly.

 As with the Spiralizer, the Purelite can also make the slicing, coring, and peeling of delicious potatoes a simple matter.
 Mash potatoes boil much faster when cut into smaller pieces, so with the peeling done in such short time you can nearly cut half the time it takes to make this classic dish by using this peeler.

-Purelite’s apple peeler goes for about $25 on Amazon, and comes in a slightly dark red.
+Purelite’s apple peeler and corer comes in a slightly dark red color.
 As with Spiralizer, Purlite stands by this product.
 They have a similar 100 percent satisfaction policy that refunds the cost of the device if you aren’t completely satisfied with it.

 #3.
 Starfrit Pro-Apple Peeler

 As our third pick, this peeler is noticeably different in design from the others.
 Clocking in at around 5 seconds per peel, this is one of the faster peelers on our list.
 Because of this blazing speed, the Starfrit really performs if you have a lot of apples to peel in one session.
 Made of transparent, yet sturdy plastic this apple corer slicer provides a unique visual experience when you start slicing your apples.
 As you turn the function knob, you can actually see the large internal gears working within the hard plastic shell, a feature which is a pretty fun feature to entertain children.